ozgecinko/ozgecinko/README.md

-## Hello world! 👋
+## Hello, world! 👋

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Noto+Sans&size=17&duration=3000&pause=1000&color=92D38A&width=250&height=30&lines=%F0%9F%91%BD+I+code+anything+I+want.)](https://git.io/typing-svg)
 --------
 ✰ My name is Özge and just like the meaning of my name suggests, I'm **unique** and **different**.
-I'm an engineer who likes to create tools and play with bugs.
-I'm a self-taught researcher who enjoys delving deeply into topics. 👩‍💻

-✰ I have a BS in Computer Engineering from Sakarya University.
+✰ I hold a Bachelor's degree in Computer Engineering from Sakarya University, and I'm enthusiastic about machine learning, natural language processing and software development.

-✰ I have 8 months of previous work experience as a Software Engineer at BrandZone.

-✰ I have been Data Science and Machine Learning Bootcamp Participant at Miuul.

-✰ I am an avid blogger and enjoy writing about various topics.
-I regularly write articles in [here](https://ozgecinko.medium.com/).
+✰ As an engineer, I thrive on creating innovative tools, and as a developer, I relish solving complex problems, especially when it comes to debugging.
+My enthusiasm for research leads me to delve deeply into the world of computer science.

+✰ I'm a passionate blogger, regularly sharing my creative insights on various topics through my articles at [here](https://ozgecinko.medium.com/).

 I love connecting with different people so if you want to say hi, I'll be happy to meet you more! 🥳